 Best EQ for Piano

 To be honest, any old EQ will do for piano, as long as it has: a low filter, high and low shelves, and a few EQ points.
 Your DAW probably already has one that will do the trick.
+If you're looking to go REALLY in-depth, check out my guide full of tips for EQing piano.

 That said, I do recommend getting one really high quality go-to EQ and sticking with it.
 As far as I'm concerned, the Fab Filter Pro-Q 3 is the only EQ you'll ever need.
 Get it, learn to use it well, and you'll be good to go!